-COVID-19 hero Captain Tom Moore earns Freedom of the City of London
+COVID-19 hero Captain Tom Moore earns freedom of the City of London

-British World War II veteran Tom Moore, who has become a national hero after raising more than $60 million for the health service, has been awarded the ancient honour of the Freedom of the City of London.
+British World War II veteran Tom Moore, who has become a national hero after raising more than $60 million for the National Health Service, has been awarded the ancient honour of the freedom of the City of London.

-Moore, 100, struck a chord with locked-down Britain by walking around his garden with the help of a walking frame to raise almost £33 million ($63 million) for the National Health Service.
+Captain Moore, 100, struck a chord with locked-down Britain by walking laps of his garden with the help of a walking frame to raise almost £33 million ($63 million) for the NHS.

 His endeavour spread joy amid the grim news of the coronavirus outbreak.

-In a bizarre online ceremony, Moore, wearing his war medals, was awarded the freedom of the City of London on Tuesday by the chamberlain, wearing an ermine-trimmed gown, and the Lord Mayor, who wore a tricorne hat trimmed with black ostrich feathers.
+On Tuesday, in a bizarre online ceremony, Captain Moore, wearing his war medals, was awarded the freedom of the City of London.
+The award was presented by chamberlain Peter Kane, wearing an ermine-trimmed gown, and the Lord Mayor, who wore a tricorne hat trimmed with black ostrich feathers.

 “Just an incredible achievement – we could run out of adjectives trying to describe this.”